 Time needed: 30-60 minutes

 Edgar Allan Poe, whom you surely know from such works as “Your High School English Class,” was perhaps America’s first tortured artist.
 He was kind of a miserable S.O.B. but left behind a vast collection of influential poetry.

-What I did have a chance to see was the huge Poe mural on the corner.
-It’s located near a housing project and is most definitely “off the beaten path,” in case that sort of thing bothers you.
-It’s not everyday you see a giant mural of a weird-looking dude with a silly moustache on an inner city wall.
+As noted earlier, the Poe mural can be found up the street from the Historic Site, at N. 7th and Spring Streets.
+It’s a very cool thing to see on the corner of the street.
+It’s located near a housing project and is most definitely “off the beaten path,” if that sort of thing bothers you.
+It’s not everyday you see a giant mural of a weird-looking dude with a silly moustache on an inner city wall!

 Oh, and the house has a raven outside, in honor of his poem “The Raven.”
 Poe fans will want to check this place out!